Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Dylan: Get this album done and tour!!!
 I just wanna travel and have a ball playin’ music with my best friends!

 Do you remember what the first song that Sacri Monti ever played live was?
-Where and when would that have been at?
+Where and when was that?

-Anthony: Well, at our first live show we started it off with an improvised jam that was a lot of fun and turned out pretty sweet.
-But the first actual song we played was the first song on the demo, which was also the first real song we wrote.
+Anthony: Well, at our first live show, we started with an improvised jam that was a lot of fun and turned out pretty sweet.
+But the first actual song we played was the first track on the demo, which was also the first real song we wrote.
 That was in December 2012 at a big party in a big empty barn on our friend’s property in the woods.
-That party became an ongoing thing and has happened three times since with other bands that we’re friends with from San Diego, it’s called Into The Woods.
-Next one is July 2014…
+That party became an ongoing thing and has happened three times since with other bands that we’re friends with from San Diego; it’s called Into The Woods.
+The next one is in July 2014…

-Brenden: “Sittin Around In A Restless Dream” at the saloon in Encinitas.
+Brenden: It was “Sittin’ Around In A Restless Dream” at the saloon in Encinitas.

-Dylan: Probably “Sittin Around In a Restless Dream” at this shitty bar the Saloon in Encinitas.
-Or no, I think it was our buddy’s barn in Carlsbad.
-He puts on little party shows every now and then that are always a great time!
+Dylan: Probably “Sittin’ Around In a Restless Dream” at this bar called the Saloon in Encinitas.
+Or actually, I think it might have been at our buddy’s barn in Carlsbad.
+He hosts these small party shows every now and then, and they’re always a blast!

-Evan: At the very first Into The Woods concert which happens on our good friend Mike Wuthrich’s barn property, (@Heavyperspectivepsych) and it was sometime around December of 2012.
-Anyways, when the Brenden Thomas Dukie Dylan Band band was playing, halfway through the set they started off a song with only guitar, just this fucking powerful guitar riff that sounded so genuine, it really blew my mind at the time.
-Once the whole band started playing, I just very naturally locked into these swells on my synthesizer, it all fit together and made sense.
-So, at that moment was the first time the five of us were all playing together, all locked into the same idea.
-I feel very lucky to play with Sacri Monti.
-It’s been an amazing opportunity.
+Evan: It was actually at the very first Into The Woods concert on our friend Mike Wuthrich’s barn property (@Heavyperspectivepsych) around December 2012.
+When the Brenden Thomas Dukie Dylan Band started playing, halfway through the set, they kicked off a song with just this powerful guitar riff that blew my mind at the time.
+As soon as the whole band joined in, I naturally locked into these swells on my synthesizer, and everything just clicked.
+It was the first time all five of us played together, all on the same wavelength.
+Playing with Sacri Monti has been an incredible opportunity for me.

-Do you all spend a lot of time out on the road touring?
-Do you all enjoy being out on the road?
-What’s it like on tour for Sacri Monti?
+Do you spend a lot of time touring on the road?
+Do you enjoy being on tour?
+What’s the tour experience like for Sacri Monti?

-Evan: Sacri Monti has yet to tour, but most of us have been out on the road before.
-I can’t wait to find out what it’s like to take Sacri Monti out across the country, and hopefully the world.
+Evan: Sacri Monti hasn’t toured yet, but most of us have been on the road before.
+I can’t wait to experience taking Sacri Monti across the country, and hopefully around the world.

-Anthony: Lately, I’ve been touring a lot with Radio Moscow but Sacri Monti hasn’t toured yet as a band.
+Anthony: Recently, I’ve been touring extensively with Radio Moscow, but Sacri Monti hasn’t toured as a band yet.

-Dylan: Not yet, but that’s the goal!
-We wanna melt yer faces!
+Dylan: Not yet, but that’s our goal!
+We want to melt your faces!

-Brenden: We haven’t toured at all yet, but this year that is all changing.
+Brenden: We haven’t toured at all yet, but that’s all changing this year.

-What, if anything, do you all have planned as far as touring goes for 2014?
+What, if anything, do you all have planned for touring in 2014?

-Dylan: Nothing so far.
-Once we have the album completely written we definitely wanna at least go up the coast for a little bit, test ‘em out and tighten ‘em up before recording.
+Dylan: Nothing planned so far.
+Once we finish writing the album, we definitely want to do a short trip up the coast to test the songs and tighten them up before recording.

-Brenden: The main goal is Europe, but we’ll be doing west coast tours as well.
+Brenden: Our main goal is Europe, but we’ll also be doing west coast tours.

-Anthony: We’ve been talking about maybe doing a west coast tour with our friends from Harsh Toke but nothing’s been lined up yet.
+Anthony: We’ve been discussing the possibility of a west coast tour with our friends from Harsh Toke, but nothing is confirmed yet.

-Evan: We’re thinking maybe a short little west coast tour with either Harsh Toke or our good buddies Monarch.
-But it would be pointless if we went without any merch to sell, so once we take care of that you can expect a little tour.
+Evan: We’re considering a short west coast tour with either Harsh Toke or our friends Monarch.
+However, it wouldn’t make sense without merch to sell, so once we sort that out, you can expect a tour.

 Who are some of your personal favorite bands that you all have had a chance to play with so far?